AdobeDocs/analytics.en/help/implement/vars/config-vars/activitymap-regionexclusions.md

 ## s.ActivityMap.regionExclusions using AppMeasurement

-The `s.ActivityMap.regionExclusions` variable is a string containing comma-delimited values of phrases to exclude from Activity Map tracking.
+The `s.ActivityMap.regionExclusions` variable is a string containing comma-delimited phrases to exclude from Activity Map tracking.
 If any of the phrases match the value collected in the [Activity Map Region](/help/components/dimensions/activity-map-region.md) dimension, all Activity Map data is removed from the hit.

 ```html
 <script>